Drawing lines in canvas

-Drawing a line, choosing a color, thickness, all the functions with examples.
+Drawing a line, choosing a color, thickness, the function in details with several examples.

-We start by declaring a <canvas> tag as explained in the article Getting started with canvas.
+To demonstrate this function, we start by declaring a <canvas> tag as explained in the first article of this series, Getting started with canvas.

 <canvas id="moncanevas" width="400" height="150">